- Published on

 Geolocation API

-• Geolocation API respects user privacy and requires explicit user consent before accessing location information.
+user privacyand requires explicit user consent before accessing location information. - Developers can use

 Example: